s-c-p/request-to-icici-uhrjksb493/publish.md

    * got scholarship in programming language design in 2022
    * got several scholarships (but couldn't join any) from several schools for AI and ML
    * independently discovered Djikstra's A* seach algorithm
-   * was working on AI image/video generation and broken-english-but-hallucination-free SME chatbot **in TODO** (like Mendel and Darwin working on evolution in 1860s but with different approaches and domicile; *can you name one India-based IITian/IISc-ian who was working on either image-gen/NLU-chatbots in that era?*)
+   * was [working](https://github.com/s-c-p/letter-to-icici-for-pl/blob/57d18e2c9302081cfb0de3cf3e9a154b49046e68/assets/ai-work.png) on AI image/video generation and broken-english-but-hallucination-free SME chatbot **in 2022** (ChatGPT was available for public in November, I had working prototype in March see https://bit.ly/4a0SiAz; *can you name one India-based IITian/IISc-ian who was working on either image-gen/NLU-chatbots in that era?*)

  * I am honest